joshgav/joshgav.github.io/_posts/2021-09-30-cloud-redefined-infrastructure.md

 Per this definition, any provider of infrastructure services might be considered a cloud provider, though generally we reserve the title for providers that offer many diverse service types.
 "Multi-cloud" environments are those using infrastructure services from several providers.
 A "private cloud" is a collection of infrastructure services offered via an internal, perhaps custom interface.

 With this in mind let's now describe how cloud is changing enterprise infrastructure.
+The graphic above illustrates these.

 ### From servers to serverless